instructor-ai/instructor/docs/blog/posts/distilation-part1.md

 ## Why You Should Care

 Traditionally, implementing a complex prompt chain involved linking multiple chains together.
 Each llm call might need [data validation](https://jxnl.github.io/instructor/reask_validation/), external validations, follow up prompts and more.
 This can be a tedious process, especially if you're working with a large number of functions.
-Instead we might want to finetune a model that can handle the entire chain end to end.
+Instead we might want to finetune a model that can handle the entire chain end to

 ### Anatomy of a Complex Function